-When I find non-keto ingredients like potatoes in an instant pot keto cookbook, I assume that the writer does not follow a ketogenic approach similar to mine, so I won’t buy it.
+When I find non-keto ingredients like potatoes in a keto cookbook, I assume that the writer does not follow a keto lifestyle similar to mine.
+And I won’t buy it.

-Are they LCHF (low carb high fat) and not just high protein?
-Not every meal I make has to be low carb high fat and moderate protein, but if too many of my meals are high protein, it becomes tough to maintain my macros.
+Are they LCHF (low carb, high fat) and not just high protein?
+Not every meal I make has to be low carb, high fat, and moderate protein, but it becomes tough to maintain my macros if too many of my meals are high protein.

 How do you decide whether a cookbook is right for you or not?
 Please share with us in the comments below.

-If you haven’t invested in an electric pressure cooker yet?
-Then check out my best electric pressure cooker review.
+If you haven’t invested in one yet.
+Then check out my favorite model here.

-If you’d like to try out your instant pot, but you don’t want to invest in one of these instant keto cookbooks, then I have you covered with this roundup of easy keto instant pot recipes.
+If you’d like to try out your pot but don’t want to invest in one of these books, I have you covered with this recipe roundup.